How to Get Dewy Skin: 7 Steps to Glass-Like Radiance

 Humectants are ingredients that attract water molecules to your skin like teenagers to TikTok:

-- Hyaluronic acid (holds 1000x its weight in water—show-off!)
+Hyaluronic acid (holds 1000x its weight in water—show-off!)

-- Glycerin (the unsung hero that doesn’t get enough PR)
+Glycerin (the unsung hero that doesn’t get enough PR)

-- Sodium PCA (a natural component of skin that binds moisture better than your grandma holds a grudge)
+Sodium PCA (a natural component of skin that binds moisture better than your grandma holds a grudge)

-- Aloe vera (not just for sunburns anymore!)
+Aloe vera (not just for sunburns anymore!)

 Dewy Skin Tip: Apply your hyaluronic acid to damp skin, otherwise it might actually pull moisture OUT of your skin, which would be like hiring a security guard who lets the burglars in.

-Nourishing Ingredients for Your Skin’s Security System
+Nourishing Ingredients for Through Your Skin’s Security System

 A strong moisture barrier is essential for keeping that dewy look all day.
 When your barrier is compromised, water evaporates faster than your motivation on a Monday morning.